JimmyZJX/TypingFormalization/response.md

 These properties indicates that a trivial translation to the big step style used in the proofs preserves equivalence.

-We believe the presentation of the algorithmic rules in the paper is much clear and restricted to the form $\Gamma$ --> $\Gamma$, while the big step unary relation in the proof simplfies the induction scheme.
+We believe the presentation of the algorithmic rules in the paper is much clearer and restricted to the form $\Gamma$ --> $\Gamma$, while the big step unary relation in the proof simplfies the induction scheme.
 More importantly, the difference is just a matter of presentation,